giantswarm/docs/src/content/ui-api/kubectl-gs/get-apps.md

 The standard tabular output format features these columns:

-- `NAME`: Name of the app.
+- `NAME`: Name of the App.
-- `VERSION`: Version of the app.
+- `VERSION`: Version of the App.
-- `LAST DEPLOYED`: When the app was last deployed.
+- `LAST DEPLOYED`: When the App was last deployed.
-- `STATUS`: Status of the app.
+- `STATUS`: Status of the App.

 ## Flags {#flags}